MrKsoft/vgmslap/README.md

 ## Building

 VGMSlap is written with **Open Watcom C 2.0** in mind.
-Assuming you have your Watcom environment variables and PATH set correctly, just run **wmake**.
+Assuming you have your Watcom environment variables and PATH set correctly, just run `wmake` from the source directory to create `vgmslap.exe`.

 ## Licenses